idan-nave/OnBoardly/doc/Git Collaboration Guide.md

    Creating a pull request **cannot** be done directly with Git commands.
 This action is done through your Git platform's interface (e.g., GitHub, GitLab, etc.).
 Once your feature branch is pushed, you will go to your repository’s page and manually create the PR.

    - **Do you need to ask others to pull your work?**
      Yes!
-When you open a PR, you are asking your team to review your changes.
-This is a manual process where you need to initiate the PR on the Git platform (like GitHub or GitLab), and then the team members can review it.
+When you open a PR, you are asking your department to review your changes.
+This is a manual process where you need to initiate the PR on the Git platform (like GitHub or GitLab), and then the department members can review it.

 3. **Get the PR reviewed:**
-   Team members review the PR, leave comments, and suggest changes.
+   Department members review the PR, leave comments, and suggest changes.
 Make the requested changes, commit them, and push them back to your branch.

    - **What if they ignore me?**
-     If your team doesn't review your PR in a timely manner, you may need to follow up or ask them directly.
+     If your department doesn't review your PR in a timely manner, you may need to follow up or ask them directly.
 However, Git itself doesn’t enforce review processes.
-You can’t force them to review, but good communication and proper etiquette in a team are crucial.
+You can’t force them to review, but good communication and proper etiquette in a department are crucial.

    - **If I was told to make changes after a review, should I keep the PR open?**
     Yes, keep the PR open!
 Once a pull request is open, you can continue working on your feature.
-If your team asks you to make changes:
+If your department asks you to make changes:

     1. Make the necessary changes in your local feature branch.
     2. **Commit** the changes.